 - Price typically ranges from around $300-$3,000.

-You may find that a single generator is all you need, or you may discover that a couple of different generators are useful for different applications.
-I ended up buying a standby generator for my home, but I also have a powerful inverter generator which usually stays at my retreat to power essential devices.
-When we head out on camping trips, we can take it with us to our campsites and enjoy some of the comforts of home completely off the grid.
+You may find that a single generator is all you need, or you may discover that a couple of different generators are useful for various applications.
+I ended up buying a standby generator for my home, but I also have a powerful inverter generator which usually stays at my retreat to essential power devices.
+When we head out on camping trips, we can take it with us to our campsites and enjoy some of the comforts of home entirely off the grid.

 The most common power options you will encounter for generators include: